So how we going to get this well drilled so I can take a working interest in the well and not have to lease, the North Dakota way.

 I am not going to pay two times the well cost.
 I will pay up front.

-Mr. McKenzie, you could pay up front in ND, but if someone does not have liquid cash to participate and won't agree to a lease you will be force pooled.
+Mr. McKenzie, you could pay up front in North Dakota, but if someone does not have liquid cash to participate and won’t agree to a lease you will be force pooled.
 The operator recovers his cost of drilling plus a 50% penalty and once he does the force pooled mineral owner becomes a working interest.
 The force pooled mineral owner receives the weighted average royalty of what everyone else in the spacing leased for or 16% whichever the operator elects until the mineral owner becomes a working interest.
-It's not the best but it is a position I enjoy.
-I'm looking forward to my checks to be 4 or more times what I would have received had I leased.
+It’s not the best but it is a position I enjoy.
+I’m looking forward to my checks to be 4 or more times what I would have received had I leased.

-The operator gets a 50% of actual cost of drilling risk penalty and if it's a poor well, either because they picked the wrong area to drill or because they did a poor job of drilling, it very well could take them years to recover the cost, which does not bother me.
-To start with I didn't ask the operator to drill a well, for another, the operator could have had a lease but he did not pay.
-My best well has produced 178,422 bbl oil in 325 days production.
-What had been the worst well produced 14,800 bbl in 15 days in September, I think the operator was holding back a bit.
+The operator gets a 50% of actual cost of drilling risk penalty and if it’s a poor well, either because they picked the wrong area to drill or because they did a poor job of drilling, it very well could take them years to recover the cost, which does not bother me.
+To start with I didn’t ask the operator to drill a well, for another, the operator could have had a lease but he did not pay.
+My best well has produced 178,422 barrels of oil in 325 days production.
+What had been the worst well produced 14,800 barrels in 15 days in September, I think the operator was holding back a bit.
 How greedy and stupid do you have to be to not pay the bonus?
 Of course they killed any chance of leasing my brother also.
 The operator will survive without my brother and my small interest in these 6 wells and the other wells still to be drilled.
-If the operator drilled a really horrible well that went dry before he recovered his costs and the penalty, he could place a lien against the future production of your minerals, the minerals he couldn't find or produce in the first place.
-I think the lien is hillarious.
-If the operator couldn't get production, how long do you think it will be before someone else tries?
+If the operator drilled a really horrible well that went dry before he recovered his costs and the penalty, he could place a lien against the future production of your minerals, the minerals he couldn’t find or produce in the first place.
+I think the lien is hilarious.
+If the operator couldn’t get production, how long do you think it will be before someone else tries?
 By the time, if ever, your production has to satisfy the lien it might take a wheelbarrow worth of dollars just to buy a loaf of bread.
 Might as well place a lien against the air in my back yard.

 Ron McKenzie said:

-I don't understand: You said your best well is producing 554 bbl day and your worst well almost
+I don’t understand: You said your best well is producing 554 bbl day and your worst well almost 1000 bbl/day?

 r w kennedy said:

-The operator gets a 50% of actual cost of drilling risk penalty and if it's a poor well, either because they picked the wrong area to drill or because they did a poor job of drilling, it very well could take them years to recover the cost, which does not bother me.
-To start with I didn't ask the operator to drill a well, for another, the operator could have had a lease but he did not pay.
+The operator gets a 50% of actual cost of drilling risk penalty and if it’s a poor well, either because they picked the wrong area to drill or because they did a poor job of drilling, it very well could take them years to recover the cost, which does not bother me.
+To start with I didn’t ask the operator to drill a well, for another, the operator could have had a lease but he did not pay.
 My best well has produced 178,422 bbl oil in 325 days production.
 What had been the worst well produced 14,800 bbl in 15 days in September, I think the operator was holding back a bit.
 How greedy and stupid do you have to be to not pay the bonus?
 Of course they killed any chance of leasing my brother also.
 The operator will survive without my brother and my small interest in these 6 wells and the other wells still to be drilled.
-If the operator drilled a really horrible well that went dry before he recovered his costs and the penalty, he could place a lien against the future production of your minerals, the minerals he couldn't find or produce in the first place.
-I think the lien is hillarious.
-If the operator couldn't get production, how long do you think it will be before someone else tries?
+If the operator drilled a really horrible well that went dry before he recovered his costs and the penalty, he could place a lien against the future production of your minerals, the minerals he couldn’t find or produce in the first place.
+I think the lien is hilarious.
+If the operator couldn’t get production, how long do you think it will be before someone else tries?
 By the time, if ever, your production has to satisfy the lien it might take a wheelbarrow worth of dollars just to buy a loaf of bread.
 Might as well place a lien against the air in my back yard.

 Ron McKenzie said:

-They don't know the actual cost could be more could be less.
-So in N.D. the Oil Co. pays it all get a good well , takes the cost +100% then what do they get after that.
+They don’t know the actual cost could be more could be less.
+So in N.D. the Oil Co. pays it all get a good well, takes the cost +100% then what do they get after that.
 On the bad well they eat the loss or wait for years to get their money + their 100%.

-I would be happy with the worst one .
+I would be happy with the worst one.

 R.W,